vipulnaik/working-drafts/the-why-and-how-of-daily-updates.md

   in practice at a daily granularity.
-Project management tools can be quite complex, and while they may be better at overall task tracking, they may not be that good at getting a sense of "how much work of what kind can be done within a day?:
+Project management tools can be quite complex, and while they may be better at overall task tracking, they may not be that good at getting a sense of "how much work of what kind can be done within a day?"

 ## The benefits of using GitHub issues to record daily updates